 Satellite verification engineering

-The candidate shall also have experience of at least one complete satellite test and launch campaign in an AIT/AIV role.
+Solid experience in satellite AIV and environmental verification testing is required with, preferably, completion of at least one full satellite test campaign and one launch campaign in an AIT/AIV role.

 For behavioural competencies expected from ESA staff in general, please refer to the ESA Competency Framework.